budget-manager/budget-manager.github.io/index.md

 * Jan Gevaert ([GitHub](https://github.com/jangevaert-design) & [LinkedIn](https://www.linkedin.com/in/jan-b-gevaert/) )
         -> got the security in on the client- and the server side; took care of the documentation.
 * Jeremy Brown ([GitHub](https://github.com/jeremybrown505) & [LinkedIn](https://www.linkedin.com/in/jeremy505/))
-        -> created and worked in detail on the user interfaces
+        -> created and worked in detail on the user interfaces, connected front end to server side.

 ### Project introduction & description